Porsche Supercup: 911 GT3 Cup (Type 992)

 The standard Porsche 911 GT3 Cup (Type 992) raced in the Porsche Supercup starting for the first time in the 2021 season and is expected to race for the next few seasons.
 Based on the latest 911 GT3 road car, the 911 GT3 Cup Type 992 engines will remain the same as the 911 GT3 Cup (Type 991 II) but the power output will increase slightly from 485 to 510 bhp.

+911 Cup (Type 992.2)

+The standard Porsche 911 Cup (Type 992.2) will race in the Porsche Supercup starting for the first time in the 2026 season and is expected to race for the next few seasons.
+Based on the latest 911 GT3 road car, the 911 Cup Type 992.2 engines will remain the same as the 911 GT3 Cup (Type 992) but the power output will increase slightly from 510 to 520 bhp.
+For the Type 992.2 Cup car Porsche has eliminated GT3 from the name to avoid confusion with FIA Group GT3.

+Tyres

+Pirelli was official first sole tyre partner and supplier for the series from 1993 until 2001 seasons.
+Later in 2002 Michelin became the second sole official tyre partner and supplier for the series since 2002 season until present.

 Transmission, gearbox and clutches

 For the transmission gearboxes, all Porsche Mobil 1 Supercup cars currently utilize a semi-automatic transmission with a 6-speed gearbox (including reverse gear) operated by paddle shifters and supplied by in-house Porsche since the 2013 season.
 From 1993 to 2012, all Porsche Mobil 1 Supercup cars used sequential manual transmission with a 6-speed gearbox operated by a conventional sequential shifter.
 The clutch of all Porsche Mobil 1 Supercup cars is a sintered metal-plate clutch operated by foot-pedal and provided by ZF Sachs.
 The mechanical limited-slip differential is also allowed and constant velocity joint tripod driveshafts are also used.
 All Porsche Mobil 1 Supercup cars drivetrain is currently rear-engine with rear-wheel-drive layout.